5orenso/ffe-api/sdk/node.js/README.md

     ```
 - categories()
     ```javascript
-    // Get a list of brands.
+    // Get a list of categories.
     ffe.categories()
         .then((categories) => {
             console.log(categories);